Helm Installation

 can use an existing secret, provided the credentials are contained under

-key name of the secret’s data
+the credentials key name of the secret’s data block.
+You can

 configure probe authentication on a per-application basis.
 When enabled,

-it is applied to both the liveness
+it is applied to both the liveness and readiness probe endpoints by

 using the same credentials and authentication type.
 Currently, only

-authentication is supported.
+Basic authentication is supported.

 To create a new secret: